chandrika3105/ML2021-chatbot/README.md

    - Then waits for user input, after the user input.

-   - Now it will greet the user according to the time of the day and provides the uer with 2 instructions.
+   - Now it will greet the user according to the time of the day and provides the user with 2 instructions.

    - The instructions are :
       - To get a fruit detail it asks the user to enter a name of fruit.